 - A project statement (<200 words) describing how your participation in the conference will impact your course of study and/or independent work at Princeton.
-The statement should also include the conference title, location (city, state), start and end dates, and your role in the conference (attendee or presenter).
+The statement should also include the conference title, website, location (city, state), start and end dates, and your role in the conference (attendee or presenter).
 Please indicate whether you have applied for and/or secured other sources of funding for this conference.

 - Your planned itinerary

 - Any special qualifications that have prepared you to participate in the conference

-Funding may be used only for the following expenses and does not cover costs of personal items (such as clothing to wear at the conference), entertainment, or social activities:
+Funding may be used only for the following expenses and does not cover the costs of personal items (such as clothing to wear at the conference), entertainment, or social activities:

 - Conference registration fees

 - Travel to the conference (unless the conference is within 25 miles of your permanent address)

 - Lodging and meals

 Tax Implications and Award Conditions